Homemade Corned Beef Sandwiches

 - Butter – Unsalted and softened to room temperature.

-- Russian dressing – I share my recipe below if you do not have your own.
+- Russian dressing – I share my recipe below or use store-bought.

 - Pickle relish – I prefer dill pickle relish for this sandwich.

-- Heat the beef: First, preheat the oven to 350 degrees F and line a baking pan with aluminum foil.
-Add two tablespoons of water to the pan and fold the ends of the foil up to seal the beef.
+- Heat the beef: I preheat the oven to 350 degrees F and line a baking pan with aluminum foil.
+I add two tablespoons of water to the pan and fold the ends of the foil up to seal the beef.
 Once the oven is hot, let the meat cook for 10 minutes.

-- Make the dressing: Now, mix all the dressing ingredients in a bowl and stir well.
-Season with salt and pepper and set aside.
+- Make the dressing: I mix all the dressing ingredients in a bowl and stir well.

 Expert tip